Student Financial Aid

 We at Auburn University recognize the importance of a quality education.
 The Auburn University Student Financial Aid Office is dedicated to providing a way for you to achieve your higher education goals.
 Help us to help you by following these simple steps in applying for aid.
 You should complete the required forms as early as possible to ensure that you receive the maximum amount of aid for which you are eligible.

-Priority DeadlineIn order to receive consideration for need based scholarships, your FAFSA must be received by AU no later than March 1st.
-All documents required to process your aid must be completed and received by our office no later than March 1 in order to receive maximum consideration for Federal Perkins Loans, Federal Work Study, and Federal SEOG Grants.
+Priority DeadlineStudents should complete the Free Application for Federal Student Aid (FAFSA)*, available October 1 online at fafsa.ed.gov.
+Need-based scholarships will be awarded to incoming freshmen beginning in December, requiring the FAFSA to be received by December 1 for maximum scholarship consideration.
+The FAFSA should be received by February 1 for consideration of other financial aid.
+All documents required to process your aid must be completed and received by our office no later than February 1 in order to receive maximum consideration for some federal funds that are limited such as Federal Work Study and Supplemental Grants.
 Please note that an early application will not guarantee eligibility for these funds because they are extremely limited.
-Applications received after March 1 will be processed on a first come, first served basis if funds are still available.
+Applications received after February 1st will be processed on a first come, first served basis if funds are still available.
 Your Financial Aid Requirements page on AU Access>My Finances displays your aid requirements.

 Complete the FAFSAThe FAFSA should be completed online each year beginning in October.
 It is very important that you complete your FAFSA accurately in order to avoid delays.
 The best way to ensure accuracy is to use the IRS Data Retrieval when you file the FAFSA.
 If you do not use IRS Data Retrieval and/or you estimate your income information, you are more likely to be selected for verification which will delay your application.
 See the Verification section below for more information.
 If you do not have Internet access, you must complete the paper FAFSA.
 You may request this application from our office or from your high school counselor.
 You may check the status of the application at 1-800-4FED-AID.
 Our office receives FAFSA results electronically.